swapna024/MPMC/README.md

 ## 📦 Project Files

-- `interrupt_lcd.asm` – The complete assembly source code for this project.
+- `digitaldice.asm` – The complete assembly source code for this project.
 - `README.md` – You're reading it!
 - (Optional) `LICENSE` – MIT License to make the code open-source.